-Located at the border of Komodo National Park, the Komodo Resort is considered one of the best gateways to the archipelago.
-Its house reef encompasses sand flats, seagrass beds, coral outcrops and a stunning reef drop-off that hold thousands of unique species of marine life, including sea turtles, eagle rays, anemonefish, angelfish and lots of lovely critters.
+Located at the border of the Komodo National Park, Komodo Resort is considered one of the best gateways to the archipelago.
+Its house reef encompasses sand flats, seagrass beds, coral outcrops and a stunning reef drop-off.
+This reef holds thousands of unique species of marine life, including sea turtles, eagle rays, anemonefish, angelfish and lots of other lovely creatures.

 The Komodo Resort is located on Sebayur Island in the middle of the Komodo Archipelago.
-The resort is accessed via a 30-minute to 45-minute journey by ferry/dive boat that is operated by the resort.
+The resort is accessed via a 30 to 45-minute journey by ferry or a dive boat that is operated by the resort.

-This vessel runs from Labuan Bajo port, which is 15 minutes from the Komodo international airport on the Island of East Nusa Tenggara.
+These vessels runs from Labuan Bajo port, which is 15 minutes from the Komodo International Airport on the Island of East Nusa Tenggara.
 The area can also be visited by using a dive/snorkeling boat operating from another resort or from Labuan Bajo port.

-The resort has a house reef with a beach frontage of approximately 500m.
+The resort has a house reef with a beach frontage of approximately 500 yards.
 The reef extends both further south and north of the beach.
 The reef faces west in the north, gradually facing southwest, at its southernmost point.

 Seagrass beds are extensive in the shallow waters, particularly to the north and south of the resort frontage.
 These seagrass beds merge into mixed seagrass, coral outcrop and coral debris areas.
-Interspersed between these may be found shallow water sands with sporadic coral outcrops.
+Interspersed between these beds are shallow water sands with sporadic coral outcrops.
 The latter are more extensive near the jetty.

-To the north of the area large patches of Blue Coral (Heliopora sp.) are located, separating the mixed seagrass and coral debris, inshore, from the offshore Acropora reef.
-The Acropora coral creates the top of the reef before it drops off to depths greater than 10m.
+To the north of the area large patches of Blue Coral (Heliopora sp.) are located.
+These patches separate the mixed seagrass and coral debris, inshore, from the offshore Acropora reef.
+The Acropora coral creates the top of the reef before it drops off to depths greater than 10 yards.